OfficeDev/Office-Add-in-samples/Excel-custom-functions/web-worker/readme.md

                 var promiseInfo = g_jobIdToPromiseInfoMap[jobId];
                 if (promiseInfo) {
                     if (data.error) {
-                        // The web worker returned error
+                        // The web worker returned an error promiseInfo.reject(new Error());
-                        promiseInfo.reject(new Error());
                     }
                     else {
-                        // The web worker retuned result
+                        // The web worker returned a result promiseInfo.resolve(data.result);
-                        promiseInfo.resolve(data.result);
                     }
                     delete g_jobIdToPromiseInfoMap[jobId];